 All these points increase the likelihood of success.
 Another step that you may want to take is going to the school’s website directly to apply for admission and filling out the application form.
 This would require, among other things, an essay as to why you picked this particular school.
-The documents required to be submitted with the application include:

 - Completed application form

 - A document that confirms your secondary school completion